 When terms denoting family relationships are used as proper nouns (as names), they are capitalized.
 However, when the terms are used as common nouns (not as names), they’re not capitalized.
-Generally, there will be a possessive pronoun (my, her, his, our) or an article (the, a, an) in front of family titles used as common noun.
+Generally, there will be a possessive adjective (my, her, his, our) or an article (the, a, an) in front of family titles used as common nouns.

 It’s easy to get confused about whether you should capitalize family names in your writing.
 If you come across a family “title” such as mom or dad in your writing, ask yourself: Is this title being used as if it were a person’s name?
 Is the person being directly addressed?